 Internet Technologies and Regulation

-What can previous disruptive technologies such as the railway, electricity grid and telephone - and the policy debates which surrounded them - tell us about the impact of the Internet?
+- What can previous disruptive technologies such as the Gutenberg press and telegraph -and the policy debates that surrounded them – tell us about the impact of the Internet?

 This multi-disciplinary course will expose students to basic communications and computer science materials on the core technological principles of the Internet, as well as more traditional social science materials such as public policy documents and reports as well as academic texts.
 In order to reinforce students’ appreciation of the importance of adopting a technologically-informed approach to studying the Internet, the course will cover several key policy debates such as content regulation, privacy and security and Internet governance, in each case identifying the extent to which the range of policy options is narrowed or expanded by fast-moving technological innovation, and shifts in public policy and regulation.
 This will, in addition, enable students to appreciate the broader implications and relevance of academic study in this field.

 By the end of this course, students will:

 - have a good understanding of the origins and history of the Internet, and will appreciate how these factors have shaped (and in turn been shaped by) Internet policy;

 - have a basic understanding of Internet architecture and its development and will appreciate how this has shaped (and in turn been shaped by) Internet policy;